wallarm/api-firewall/README.md

-# Wallarm Open Source API Firewall
+# Open Source API Firewall

-Wallarm API Firewall is an open-source light-weighted proxy designed to protect REST API endpoints in cloud-native environments by hardening based on a strict OpenAPI/Swagger schema validation.
-Wallarm API Firewall relies on a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.
+API Firewall is a high-performance proxy with request and response validation capabilities based on OpenAPI/Swagger schema.
+It designed to protect REST API endpoints in cloud-native environments by hardening.
+API Firewall relies on a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.

 The **key features** of API Firewall are:

-* Protect REST API endpoints by blocking requests and responses that do not match the OAS/Swagger schema
+* Secure REST API endpoints by blocking maliscous requests
+* Stop API data breaches by blocking malformed API responses
 * Discover Shadow API endpoints
-* If using OAuth 2.0 protocol-based authentication, validate access tokens
+* Validate JWT access tokens for OAuth 2.0 protocol-based authentication
-* Quick and easy deployment and configuration
-* Customization of request and response processing modes, response codes and log format

 The product is **open source**, available at DockerHub and already got 1 billion (!!!) pulls.
 To support this project, you can star the [repository](https://hub.docker.com/r/wallarm/api-firewall).

 ## Use cases

+### Running in blocking mode
-* Block abnormal requests and responses that do not match the OpenAPI 3.0 specification (if running API Firewall in the blocking mode)
+* Block malicious requests that do not match the OpenAPI 3.0 specification
+* Block malformed API responses to stop data breaches and sensitive infofrmation exposure

+### Running in monitoring mode
-* Discover Shadow APIs and undocumented endpoints (if running API Firewall in the logging mode)
+* Discover Shadow APIs and undocumented API endpoints
-* Log abnormal requests and responses that do not match the OpenAPI 3.0 specification (if running API Firewall in the logging mode)
+* Log malformed requests and responses that do not match the OpenAPI 3.0 specification

 ## API schema validation and positive security model